 - the exceptional natural and cultural resources and values of the land

-- long term viability of the land’s exceptional values
+- long term viability of the land’s exceptional resources and values

-- the land’s overall contribution to the protected area network
+- the land’s overall contribution to the protected area system

 - potential and active threats to the natural and cultural resources and values of the land

-- capacity of the landholder to provide an ongoing professional, well-resourced high standard of conservation management
+- landholder expertise and capacity necessary to provide an ongoing professional, well-resourced high standard of conservation land management.

-After this assessment, the State evaluates the alternative uses for the land as early as practicable to consider the relative merits of all potential alternate land uses.
+After this assessment, the Queensland Government evaluates the alternative uses for the land as early as practicable to consider the relative merits of all potential alternate land uses.
 Amongst other things, the land’s current and future suitability for agricultural production, timber harvesting and resource extraction is evaluated and considered in relation to the land’s exceptional natural and cultural values.
-This process includes extensive inter-agency consultation within government.
+This process includes extensive inter-agency consultation across government.

 Landholder suitability, including expertise, capacity and governance structure is assessed to provide confidence to the State that the land can be managed to a high standard over the long term.

-How do we define ‘exceptional natural and cultural resources and values’ for a special wildlife reserve?
+How are ‘exceptional natural and cultural resources and values’ for a special wildlife reserve defined?